Abaidullah889/ikarRental/README.md

 ### Bonus Tasks (max 5 points)
 - [X] 3.0 points Booking: only available dates can be selected, e.g., displayed in a calendar view
 - [X] 2.0 points AJAX: booking confirmation and feedback are handled via AJAX, without redirecting to a new page; instead, a custom modal (not an alert) is displayed without refreshing the page.

+### How to run?
+Install PHP server extension on vs code.